 Dr. Flynn-Hopper holds Bachelor's and Master's degrees in Elementary Education from Mississippi State University.
 In 2003, she completed her Doctorate in Curriculum and Instruction: Reading at The University of Southern Mississippi.
 She currently serves as faculty advisor for Student Tennessee Education Association at Belmont University.
 Dr. Flynn-Hopper's area of emphasis is in literacy education.
 She is particularly interested in using children's literature across the curriculum to promote life-long learning, the impact of children's literature on the socialization of young readers, and methods for improving reading comprehension.
 Dr. Flynn-Hopper is also interested in promoting literacy within the community through ties with the university and its students.
 Her personal interests include family, reading, travel, and sports of all kinds.

-My name is Kate McGowan, and I am the Elementary Intern Coordinator for the Intern Program at Belmont.
 As a Belmont graduate, I am so happy to be working in the Belmont Education Department with our future teachers.
 I graduated from Belmont University in 2001 with a Master's in the Art of Teaching, and immediately began teaching elementary school.
 I enjoy supervising the teacher interns and having the opportunity to work with amazing mentors who are so dedicated to providing a positive experience for our interns.
-Along with supervising teacher interns, I also teach the Seminar class for elementary interns.
-My husband and I live in the Belmont area and have two young children who keep us young at heart.
-We consider Nashville home now, as we have settled in with many wonderful neighbors and friends.
+I also teach the Seminar class for the interns.
+During this time, we reflect on the connections between the coursework and internship, and explore the state evaluation system for teachers.